humanode-network/vortex-experimental-mockups/docs/vortex-simulation-processes.md

   1. proof of address control (wallet signature session), and
   2. a fresh “active validator” eligibility check (cached with TTL).

+Guardrails (off-chain):

+- Even eligible actors can spam.
+The simulation enforces basic hardening controls:
+  - rate limiting on write endpoints (per IP and per address), and
+  - optional admin action locks that temporarily disable all writes for an address.

 ### 1.2 Governance time

 - **Epoch**: Humanode Bioauth uptime accounting window.